davidlupau/davidlupau/README.md

 - **Machine Learning**: I am currently learning about Supervised and Unsupervised Machine Learning.

 #### 🎯 Future Goals
 As I continue to explore the vast and varied landscapes of data science, my primary goal is to evolve into a proficient Data Scientist.
 I am particularly fascinated by the diverse disciplines and skills involved in data science and am eager to apply my knowledge across different business domains.
+I just wrapped up a project about analysing data from a survey about Mental Health and I am currently building a model that classifies item from an e-shop into categories.

 #### 🤝 Connect with Me
 - **LinkedIn**: [profile](https://www.linkedin.com/in/david-lupau/)